Step 1: Check Application Deadlines

 Step 6: Financial Capability

-Submit an Official Bank Statement or an Affidavit of Financial Support guaranteeing that no financial assistance will be needed and no employment will be required.
-Tuition and Living expenses such as housing and food are approximately $24,000.
+Submit a Bank Statement or an Affidavit of Financial Support guaranteeing that no financial assistance will be needed and no employment will be required.
+Tuition and Fees, Living Expenses, and Others are approximately $30,193.01.
+This is based on full-time (12 credits) enrollment for 9 months (Fall & Spring semester) during the 2022 – 2023 academic year.

 Step 7: Transfer Students from Another School